matthewkenely/ICT3909/README.md

 # ICT3909 - Optimisation of Saliency-driven Image Content Ranking Parameters
-B.Sc.
-IT (Hons) Artificial Intelligence FYP Thesis
+B.Sc IT (Hons) Artificial Intelligence FYP Thesis

 In today’s digital age where the photograph is paramount in attention retention and interest stimulation, there is an ever‐increasing need for a mathematical model of the